-Stop by the Sargeant Museum during our public hours (Monday-Friday, 10:00 am-4:00 pm) and use the resources in our research library.
+Stop by the Sargeant Museum during our public hours (Monday - Friday, 10:00 am - 4:00 pm) and use the resources in our research library.
 Resources include books on Louisa history, past issues of the LCHS Magazine, and many different types of historical records (deed and will abstracts, vital record indexes, cemetery records, etc.).
 A copier is available for public use for a small fee.
-No registration or fee required to use the research library during public hours.
+No registration or fee required to use the research library.

-Additional resources are available in LCHS archive and special collections that may interest researchers.
-An appointment is neccessary to conduct research with our archives and special collections.
+Additional resources are available in our archives and special collections that may interest researchers.
+An appointment is necessary to conduct research with our archives and special collections.
+Please contact us to make an appointment.

 If you are unable to come to our site, we can conduct the research for you for a suggested donation ($20/hour plus copy and mailing costs).
 Our trained volunteers can conduct research in our library, archives, and special collections as well as at the Louisa County Courthouse.
 Please contact our Research Coordinator through the form below to get started.